Young0222/GLATE-paper-under-review/README.md

 # GLATE

-## This is our PyTorch implementation code for our paper: GLATE: Graph Contrastive Learning with Dynamic Temperature Estimation
+## This is our PyTorch implementation code for our paper: Incorporating Dynamic Temperature Estimation into Contrastive Learning on Graphs

 ## Environment Requirements